New Zealand protesters set fires as police break up camp

 “I was both angry and also deeply saddened.
 To see the Parliament — your Parliament, our Parliament — desecrated in that way, and a children’s playground destroyed, by a small group of illegal protesters,” Ardern said.
 “But, as I say, it’s not something that will define New Zealand’s response to this pandemic.”

-It was the most significant use of force to date by authorities against the protesters, who oppose coronavirus vaccine mandates.
-As the protesters retreated in the afternoon, they tossed objects onto several fires, which police eventually doused with water hoses.
+It was the most significant use of force to date by authorities against the demonstrators.
+As they retreated in the afternoon, they tossed objects onto several fires, which police doused with water hoses.

 Police also towed some of the 300 or so cars, vans and trucks that protesters have used to block streets.
-The convoy protest was inspired by similar protests in Canada and has sparked other protests around New Zealand.
+The convoy was inspired by similar protests in Canada and has sparked other rallies around New Zealand, leading to a more charged political atmosphere.

+Ardern’s security detail has been increased after protesters heckled her at events, including as she was leaving a school visit in Christchurch last week.

 Police Commissioner Andrew Coster told reporters they had brought in several hundred additional officers from around the country for the operation, which would continue until all the vehicles and tents were gone.